The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Results

 \textit{Here, \( G \) represents the number of quantum gates needed, and \( T \) represents the number of measurements required.}\\ \\ \textit{(b) The classical resource required by classical shadow method, i.e., the number of floating-point operations, is \( C \) FLOPs, where,}

 \textit{At this time, \( T \) also satisfies Equation} (2)\\ \\ This statement can be regarded as a rigorous, reasonable, and saturated estimation of resource usage, supported by both mathematical proofs and numerical experiments.
-The detailed descriptions of the proofs and mathematical experiments are provided in the appendix.
-In comparison with the classical shadow technique, where the measurement count is reduced by a factor of $O(\log(M))$ in the original formulation, Statement 1 makes it more convenient to estimate resource usage.
+The detailed descriptions of the proofs and mathematical experiments are provided in the Appendix~\ref{sec:b1}.
+In comparison with the classical shadow technique, where the measurement count is reduced by a factor of $O(\log(M))$ in the original formulation, Statement~1 makes it more convenient to estimate resource usage.

-The same applies to the estimation of expectation values of observables in the form of linear combinations of Pauli matrices using quantum footages.
+The same applies to the estimation of expectation values of observables in the form of linear combinations of Pauli matrices using direct quantum measurement.
 In this case, similar statements hold, but the resource estimation focuses solely on the number of quantum measurement operations.
-The details regarding the proof of Statement 2 and the corresponding mathematical experiments are included in the appendix.\\ \\ \textbf{Statement 2.}\textit{ For the estimation of the expectation values of observables, \( T' \) represents the number of measurements required by the quantum footage method, where,}
+The details regarding the proof of Statement 2 and the corresponding mathematical experiments are included in the Appendix~\ref{sec:b2}.\\ \\ \textbf{Statement 2.}\textit{ For the estimation of the expectation values of observables, \( T' \) represents the number of measurements required by the direct quantum measurement} method, where,

 \textit{The meanings of these parameters are the same as those defined in Statement 1.}\\ \\ For the input method of observables involving Large Hermitian Matrices (LHM), we perform resource estimation and provide corresponding statements analogous to those presented for the LCP.
 Analyses and statements that are identical to those for the LCP will not be repeated here.
 Similarly, we present two relevant statements.
 The same notation is used as follows for consistency.